IMPROVEMENTS: Road Construction Projects in Ruston

-Ruston locals can expect to see improvements to the city’s roadways in the upcoming weeks.
-The city has recently approved a few construction projects including a connector between celebrity drive and I-20 north service road.
+RUSTON, La. – (7/10/19) Ruston locals can expect to see improvements to the city’s roadways in the upcoming weeks.
+The city has recently approved a few construction projects including a connector between Celebrity Drive and I-20 North service road.

 “That’s been a huge problem with traffic backing up, people trying to turn left onto Highway 33, with this new traffic light that alleviates that issue,” Walker said.